Yofo-me/outline-vpn-mirrors/README.md

 - Access key port TCP_AND_UDP_PORT_EXAMPLE, for TCP and UDP
 ```

-Keep that information safe, as you’ll need it in the other steps.
+Keep that information safe, as you'll need it in the other steps.
 For now, rejoice: You have successfully installed an Outline VPN server!

 ### Ubuntu Desktop